-No. Fellowships are not awarded to enable the applicant to gain or contribute towards any tertiary qualifications.
+No. Fellowships are not awarded to enable an applicant to gain or contribute towards any tertiary qualifications.

 No. A Fellowship will not be awarded to enable an applicant to work overseas.

-No. There are no academic or tertiary qualifications required in order to apply for a Fellowship.
+No academic or tertiary qualifications are required in order for you to apply for a Fellowship.

 Not on initial application but you will be required to provide this if you are successful.

 A Churchill Fellowship is designed first and foremost as an international travel experience, however there can be some exceptions in certain circumstances, such as:

 You do not need to provide your vaccination status to apply for a Churchill Fellowship, however you should be mindful that you will need to meet any government requirements relating to international travel that are in place at the time you undertake your Churchill Fellowship, including visas, vaccinations, etc.

 You will receive a confirmation email when your application has been submitted.